HL7/fhircast-docs/input/pagecontent/4-4-multitab-considerations.md

 ### Considerations for application with simultaneous contexts

 Just as a modern Web browser supports multiple pages loaded, but only a single in active use at a given time, some healthcare applications support multiple, distinct patient charts loaded even though only a single chart is interacted with at a given time.
 Other applications in healthcare may only support a single patient (or study or ...) context being loaded in the application at a given time.
-It's important to be able to synchronize the context between two applications supporting these different behaviors.
+It's important to be able to synchronize the context between two Subscribers supporting these different behaviors.
 For convenience, we refer to these two types of application behavior as "multi-tab" and "single tab".

 ### Single and Multiple Tab Applications